BartMassey/bingomatic/README.md

 This program is licensed under the "MIT License".
 Please see the file `LICENSE` in the source distribution of this software for license terms.

+The file `popcnt.h` is by Kim Walisch and Wojciech Muła and is licensed under the "Simplified (2-clause) BSD` license.
+Please see this file in the source distribution for license terms.